 Since qualifying in 1994, Caroline has been teaching in Bournemouth and Dorset across the primary age range with experience of all year groups from Reception to Year 6.
 Throughout her teaching career she has led curriculum subjects including Art, Maths and RE.

 In September 2016, Caroline became an SLE for Wimborne Teaching School specialising in English and curriculum leadership and development.
 She was seconded to Wimborne Academy Trust to lead English and the School Improvement Team in 2017 from her role as Assistant Head Teacher of a large primary school in the centre of Bournemouth, which has over fifty percent of children having English as an additional language.

-From July 2018 Caroline's position became permanent and she now has responsibility for leading School Improvement across all subjects and across all age ranges.
+From July 2018 Caroline's position became permanent and she now supports the Director of School Improvement in leading School Improvement across all subjects and across all age ranges.